JustinDFuller/justindfuller.com/content/posts/2020-01-06_go-things-i-love-channels-and-goroutines.md

     }
 ```

-In this block, the output of the channel is assigned to a variable and that variable is placed in the results array.
+In this block, the output of the channel is assigned to a variable, then that variable is placed in the results array.
 The results array is returned if it is the desired length.

 Now, look at the case block for the `timeout` channel.